geocortex/dev-center/README.md

-# Geocortex Developer Center
+# VertiGIS Studio Developer Center

 ![CI/CD](https://github.com/geocortex/dev-center/workflows/CI/CD/badge.svg)

-This is the source for the [Geocortex Developer Center](https://developers.geocortex.com) website; feel free to suggest changes to our docs!
+This is the source for the [VertiGIS Studio Developer Center](https://developers.geocortex.com) website; feel free to suggest changes to our docs!

 ## Contributing